Enjoying a Campfire

 Remember

-You will also need to source tinder to start the fire, twigs and branches to be used as kindling and logs to fuel your fire.
-For a slow, high-heat output campfire, Oak, Maple, and Ash are the best woods to use for campfires.
+You will also need to source tinder to start the fire, twigs and branches to be used as kindling and large logs to fuel your fire.
+For a slow, high-heat output campfire, Oak, Maple, and Ash are the best types of wood to use for campfires.

 Using Wet Wood to Start a Fire